abstracthat/site-lightning/readme.md

 - `gulp preview` if you want to preview the production build before deploying
 - `gulp clean` if you need to banish some old files while developing

+> Are you telling me that all I have to remember to type is... "gulp"?
+That is awesome!

 ## Server Setup
 Add your server to gulpfile.coffee as a string under the `server` variable.
 This should be whatever you type to ssh to your server (depends on your ssh hosts config), then a colon, then the absolute path to your website's public directory.
 For me this is: `projects:/var/www/sitelightning.co`.